Knowledge Hub

 What is a controller-to-processor agreement?

-Under the UK GDPR, if you handle personal information, you are acting either as a data 'controller' or a data 'processor'.
+Under the UK GDPR, if you handle personal information, you are acting either as a data controller or a data processor.

-The definition of data controller and data processor are crucial concepts under the UK GDPR rules.
+The definitions of data controller and data processor are crucial concepts under the UK GDPR rules.
 It is vital to distinguish between them because controllers have far more obligations under the UK GDPR than processors do.

 What is a data controller?